 Hydrate them

-Keeping your nails and hands hydrated is especially important when your nails are in a damaged or weakened state.
-When you put on lotion, make sure to rub it into your cuticles to help them stay moisturize--drinking six to eight glasses of water is also helpful.
+Keeping your nails and hands hydrated is especially important when your nails are damaged or weakened.
+When you put on lotion, make sure to rub it into your cuticles to help them stay moisturized--drinking six to eight glasses of water is also helpful.

 Shape them

 While it can be fun to shape your nails and fun or creative ways, the shapes are oftentimes pretty unnatural.
-The best way to shape your nails is in a way that allows them to grow out naturally and quickly without breakage and cracks.
+The best way to shape your nails is to allow them to grow naturally and quickly without breakage and cracks.

 Buff them